abhibasusen/Newton_Forward_Interpolation/README.md

 If the formulated value for the last 5 days is greater than the average value for the last 5 days its a buy signal If the formulated value for the last 5 days is lesser than the average value for the last 5 days its a sell signal I traded with only one unit
+Brokergae was then added
+1% brokerage, 2% brokerage
+Profit seems to decrease with increasing brokerage